himanshuxd/LendingClubCaseStudy/README.md

 ## Acknowledgements
 - This project was inspired by real-world challenges faced by financial institutions and lending companies in minimizing loan defaults.
-- This project was done as a part of project for IIIT Bangalore's Executive Post Graduate Programme in Machine Learning & Artificial Intelligence.
+- This project was done as a part of a project for LJMU and IIIT Bangalore's Masters in Machine Learning & Artificial Intelligence program.

 ## Contact
 Created by [@himanshuxd]